Byzantine coins (AD 491-1453): An Introduction for Beginners

 The second reform increased the weight of all the copper denominations.
 The follis is still not 40 times the weight of the nummis, but the large, impressive, new coins were accepted and became standard.

-To distinguish the two types of Anastasius with the same design we call the first-reform (25 mm) pieces "small module" and the second-reform (35 mm) pieces "large module."
+To distinguish the two types of Anastasius with the same design the first-reform (25 mm) pieces are called "small module" and the second-reform (35 mm) pieces "large module."

 In many ways the change from "Roman" to "Byzantine" was on a continuum.
 The fact that the dividing line is worth debating proves there is no obvious dividing line suitable for all purposes.
 However, for our purposes as numismatists, the emperor, Anastasius, who introduced the 40-nummia follis, a most common denomination of Byzantine coins for 500 years, is the first Byzantine emperor.